 Please can you chip in?

-We have a good opportunity to put a moratorium on this new technology, but we will need your help.
-Can you donate just a few pounds a month to prevent the worst from happening?
+We have a good opportunity to put a global moratorium on this new technology, but we need your help.
+Can you donate just a few pounds to prevent the worst from happening?

 Other ways of giving